 Australia is a hybrid of indigenous, British and recent immigrant peoples with a distinctive Australian culture, but this hybrid identity has been jeopardised by the imposition by both Left and Right of an unsustainably high immigration intake; a cumbersome and inorganic ‘multiculturalism’; and permanent settlement (instead of temporary asylum) for refugees.
 The neglect of social integration by both sides threatens our social cohesion.

-Neither citizenship tests nor employment alone guarantee social integration.
-The Right’s support for high immigration is business-driven; the Left’s support is driven by ethnic group patronage – neither place value on organic social interaction across racial and cultural lines in real communities.
+The Right’s support for high immigration is business-driven; the Left’s support is driven by guilt about white colonisation – neither place value on organic social interaction across racial and cultural lines in real communities.
+Neither citizenship tests nor employment alone guarantee integration.

 Social integration of immigrants should be encouraged across the nation, and ethnic enclaves in cities and schools broken up.
 Slower population growth and greater social cohesion will take the pressure off urban congestion, school and community tensions, and housing affordability.

 3. Indigenous self-help and recognition